hphelion/documentation/vpn-quickstart.md

 **IKE** - Internet Key Exchange

-**IPSec** - Internet Protocol Security (IPsec) is a technology protocol suite for securing Internet Protocol (IP) communications by authenticating and/or encrypting each IP packet of a communication session.
+**IPsec** - Internet Protocol Security (IPsec) is a technology protocol suite for securing Internet Protocol (IP) communications by authenticating and/or encrypting each IP packet of a communication session.
 IPsec also includes protocols for establishing mutual authentication between agents at the beginning of the session and negotiation of cryptographic keys to be used during the session.

 **NAT-T** - Network Address Translation - Traversal